symfony/symfony-docs/quick_tour/the_big_picture.rst

 Every Symfony application runs within an :term:`environment`.
 An environment is a specific set of configuration and loaded bundles, represented by a string.
-The same application can be run using different configuration by running the application in different environments.
+The same application can be run with different configurations by running the application in different environments.
 Symfony2 comes with three environments defined — ``dev``, ``test`` and ``prod`` — but you can create your own as well.